SanthoshKumarSM02/2048-Game-on-EKS/README.md

 🔐 This step creates the policy in your AWS account so that it can later be attached to a service account used by the AWS Load Balancer Controller in your EKS cluster.

-## 💡Purpose of these commands:
+Purpose of these commands:
 These two commands download and create an IAM policy that is required for the AWS Load Balancer Controller to function properly in an EKS (Elastic Kubernetes Service) cluster.
 ---

 # Step.5
-## creates an IAM service account in your EKS cluster and attaches the IAM policy you created earlier (for the AWS Load Balancer Controller).
+## Creates an IAM service account in your EKS cluster and attaches the IAM policy you created earlier (for the AWS Load Balancer Controller).

 ```bash
 eksctl create iamserviceaccount `